 Every Mt.
 Everest expedition begins with a visit to the Ministry of Tourism in Kathmandu to meet the department heads and liason officers, and receive a climb briefing.
 The first teams are beginning to file through the Ministry.
-Many of the larger commercial expeditions are now in Nepal preparing gear and flying to the […]
+Many of the larger commercial expeditions are now in Nepal preparing […]

 TOUCHING THE NIGHT SKY There are few experiences in the known universe akin to exiting the safety and warmth of the International Space Station’s airlock and gracefully floating out into the pitch-black vacuum of space.
-After many months of intense training and great anticipation, not to mention the exhilaration of rocketing off of the planet in […]
+After many months of intense training and great anticipation, not to mention the exhilaration of rocketing […]

 ACONCAGUA’S SOUTH FACE The South Face of Aconcagua is among the biggest of the world’s big walls; its towering 9000 feet are made up of dreadfully rotten rock, collapsing ice cliffs, and steep, plunging slopes of snow and ice.
-It seems an environment designed to repel anyone with any sense of self-preservation.
-Still, for all these […]
+It seems an environment designed to repel anyone with any sense […]

 The Everest season is officially underway with teams congregating in Kathmandu.
 Some teams have started the trek to base camp while others are putting the final touches on gear prep in town.
 You can follow Mike Hamill’s climb on the International Mountain Guides’ Everest Blog: http://www.mountainguides.com